Acton Main Line railway station: History

-The Great Western Main Line opened through Acton in 1838, however the Great Western Railway (GWR) was initially focused on long distance traffic.
+The Great Western Main Line opened through Acton in 1838; however, the Great Western Railway (GWR) was initially focused on long distance traffic.
 The station was opened by the GWR on 1 February 1868.
 Originally simply named Acton, it was operated by the Western Region of British Railways following nationalisation in 1948.
-On 26 September 1949 it was renamed Acton Main Line.
-When sectorisation was introduced, the station was served by Network SouthEast until the privatisation of British Railways in 1994.
+On 26 September 1949, it was renamed Acton Main Line.
+When sectorisation was introduced, the station was served by Network SouthEast until the privatisation of British Rail in 1994.

 Together with the underground stations at West Acton and North Acton, Acton Main Line serves the GWR garden estate.
 This large area of family housing, bordered on three sides by the stations named and on the fourth side by the A40 road, was developed by GWR in the 1920s to accommodate its staff, particularly drivers from the Old Oak Common depot.

-By 1947 the station had four platforms, all partially covered along their length by wooden canopies, as well as a siding next to platform 1.
-Both platform 1 and its siding were demolished in the late 1960s, whilst the imposing Victorian station building was pulled down and replaced with a small booking office in 1974.
-Platform canopies were also removed, with platforms numbered 2, 3 and 4.
-The platform 1 permanent way is still intact, and is used as a fast through line for non-stopping trains; all trains on the Great Western Main Line pass through the station.
-The frequency of trains was also reduced in the 1960s to a peak hour only service.
+By 1947, the station had four platforms; all were partially covered along their length by wooden canopies, as well as a siding next to platform 1.
+Both platform 1 and its siding were removed in the late 1960s, although remaining platforms 2, 3 and 4 retained their numbering.
+The Victorian station building was demolished and replaced with a small booking office in 1974, and platform canopies were dismantled.
+Platform 1's permanent way is still intact, and is used as a fast through line for non-stopping trains; all non-local trains on the Great Western Main Line pass through the station.
+The frequency of trains was reduced in the 1960s to a peak hour only service.

 In the 1990s, the Great Western Main Line was electrified through Acton Main Line as part of the Heathrow Express project.
 A new station building was completed in early 1996, during extensive renovation of the adjacent bridge on Horn Lane.
-In 2004, a cut in the number of services to 2 trains an hour by First Great Western Link was criticised by local residents, who called for the station to be served by Crossrail services.
+In 2004, a cut in the number of services to two trains per hour by First Great Western Link was criticised by local residents, who called for the station to be served by Crossrail services.
 In 2008, Oyster pay as you go became available for passengers at the station.